danieldaf/rental-wifi-payment-gateway/README.md

 ﻿
 # Rental Wifi Portal

-The Rental WiFi Portal is a payment gateway portal that integrates PayMongo API.
+The Rental WiFi Portal is a payment gateway portal for TP-Link EAP-245 that integrates PayMongo API.
 This portal allows users to make payments for renting WiFi devices or services using the PayMongo payment gateway.
 ## Features

 - Payment Integration